ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Helper MUST abort with "invalidMessage".

 * `agg_param`: The opaque aggregation parameter for the VDAF being executed.
-  This value MUST match the AggregationJobInitReq message for each aggregation job used to compute the aggregate shares (see {{leader-init}}) and the aggregation parameter indicated by the Collector in the CollectionJobReq message (see {{collect-init}}).
+  This value MUST match the `AggregationJobInitReq` message for each aggregation job used to compute the aggregate shares (see {{leader-init}}) and the aggregation parameter indicated by the Collector in the CollectionJobReq message (see {{collect-init}}).

-* `report_count`: The number number of reports included in the batch.
+* `report_count`: The number number of reports included in the batch, as computed above.

-* `checksum`: The batch checksum.
+* `checksum`: The batch checksum, as computed above.

 Leaders MUST authenticate their requests to Helpers using a scheme that meets the requirements in {{request-authentication}}.